Esrange: Sounding rockets

+Reusable rocket testing

+The Themis T1H first-stage reusable rocket prototype developed by ArianeGroup and a part of the European Space Agency's Themis programme funded by the EU led SALTO project aims to test reusable rockets on the European mainland.
+The initiative aims to elevate Europe's space capabilities and Esrange will be leveraged in the process.

+On June 27, 2025 the Themis prototype arrived from its as assembly site in Les Mureaux, France to Esrange Space Center east of Kiruna, Sweden and is now being prepared for its first flight test.
+The first launch is scheduled for 2026.

+At Esrange it will be tested in a series of flights ensuring that the rocket will land and perform at optimal ability before being transported back to France to perform a full domain flight.
+It is one of the largest rockets to be launched from Esrange and the first reusable rocket to be launched from European soil.
+From Esrange it will perform multiple launches in 2026 ranging from low-altitude tests to extended flights.

+The tests will be undertaken at the Spaceport Esrange's LC-3 launch pad, where takeoffs and landings will occur on and within a 40x40m area, the rocket will on its first launch do a "hop" of about 20 meters high by doing a VTVL, (vertical-takeoff, vertical-landing) with the help of landing legs that will be installed under the rocket before launch.

+Rocket motor tests

+Esrange houses several testbed facilities where European rocket companies are developing new rocket models through motor tests and rocket reuse demonstrations.
+Isar Aerospace is currently conducting motor tests of their rocket Spectrum, while Rocket Factory Augsburg (RFA) is doing the same on their rocket RFA One.

-Satellite services
+Satellite Services

 The arctic latitude of Esrange makes it very suitable for communication with satellites in polar orbits.
-Esrange Satellite Station is part of a global network with stations in Canada, Alaska, Hawaii, Chile and Australia.
-This global network is managed from Esrange.
+Esrange Satellite Station is part of a global network with stations in Canada, USA, Chile, Thailand, and Australia, as well as partner stations in other locations.
+This global network is operated from Esrange, owned by the Swedish Space Corporation (SSC).

-Esrange Space Center satellite station emphasizes on data acquisition and processing for remote sensing and scientific missions as well as TT&C support.
+Esrange Space Center satellite station focuses on data acquisition and processing for remote sensing and scientific missions as well as TT&C support.
 The station is often used in combination with SSC's Inuvik Satellite Station in northern Canada, to increase coverage opportunities for polar orbiting missions.

 Esrange Space Center satellite station includes six independent Telemetry Tracking & Command (TT&C) systems in S-Band (one with receive capability also in the UHF-Band), six multi-frequency receive antenna systems in S/X-Band and an operational building which houses reception system electronics and data processing equipment.
 Satellite services at Esrange began in 1978.

-Satellite control services
+Satellite Control Services

 A number of telecommunication satellites have been controlled through Esrange: